oconnorb/brendanoconnor.github.io/_pages/cv.md

 Accepted Telescope Proposals
 ======

 **As of June 25, 2022:** I have been principal investigator of 8 accepted telescope proposals.
-I am Co-I and observer on another 17 accepted proposals.
+I am Co-I of another 14 accepted proposals.

 These proposals have been PI or Co-I have been awarded time on the following telescopes and observatories: Swift, Fermi, XMM-Newton, NICER, NuSTAR, Chandra, Hubble Space Telescope, Lowell Discovery Telescope, Gemini, Keck, GTC, ATCA, VLA, uGMRT, e-MERLIN, EVN